tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 16
+Streak Day 17
-December 30, 2015 - Added a redux data store and now reading blog title from there.
-Will eventually read all blog state from redux.
-Will abstract away data collection.
+December 31, 2015 - Happy New Year's Eve!
+Moved current, temporary static state of blog from the container component into the redux store.
+Need to continue abstracting out data retrieval so it'll be trivial to plug in eventual dynamic implementation.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.